 Marla Carlson’s Affect, Animals, and Autists: Feeling Around the Edges of the Human in Performance (University of Michigan Press, 2018) brings animal studies and disability studies into conversation with performance studies to consider what it means to be human in the twenty-first century and how we might move toward a more equitable, reciprocal relationship with other creatures and with those previously relegated to the fringes of humanity.
 Performing Bodies in Pain: Medieval and Post-Modern Martyrs, Mystics, and Artists (Palgrave Macmillan, 2010) examines spectator response to performances of physical suffering in twenty-first century New York and fifteenth-century France.
-She is currently working on an article about a violent entertainment featuring four blind men and a pig staged in Paris, 1425, and a book chapter about pigs and women in Ann Liv Young's Elektra and Jean-François Peyret’s Tournant Autour de Galilée is in process.
+Her most recent article analyzes a violent entertainment featuring four blind men and a pig staged in Paris, 1425, and a book chapter about pigs and women in Ann Liv Young's Elektra and Jean-François Peyret’s Tournant Autour de Galilée is in process.
 Marla's work in physical theatre and dance continues to inform her scholarship as well as her directing at UGA.
-Dr. Carlson began a three-year term as President of ASTR in November 2018.
+Dr. Carlson completed a three-year term as President of ASTR in November 2021.